 I sit out of sight, staring across at you and thinking back over all the times we shared together.
 Offering paper prayers to the dead on the Tibetan Plateau, getting dirty in the Cambodian jungle, scaling Scafell, descending Gill, Yosemite, Jiuzhaigou, Hong Kong.
 And now here we are, on the precipice of parting.
 For good.

 We try and avoid blame.
 Blame inevitably comes into it.

 I could have treated you better, given you more attention, massaged expensive lotions into your delicate flesh.
 You could have tried to hold it together for just a while longer – drawn it out for one last far-flung fling.

 It started in modest circumstances – a Hi-Tec store in Swindon’s Designer Outlet Village.
 It was no Eiffel Tower or Central Park fountain.
-But my eyes fell upon you and the price tag you wore as a necklace.
-It caught my eye – I tried not to stare, following the line of red down to your giant swollen tongue.
+But my eyes fell upon you and the number necklace you wore so well.
+I tried not to stare, following the line of red down to your giant swollen tongue.

 I rushed you back to the house – it took all I had to resist the urge to have you out on the table then and there – take in all your contours with hungry eyes under bare lights.
 I’m superstitious like that.
 Instead, I broke you in around the house – double-socked, avoiding blisters.